tindzk/seed/README.md

     * Default paths were chosen not to conflict in any way
 * Can be used in CIs like [Drone](https://drone.io/) using pre-built Docker image
 * UX
-    * Colour support
-    * Readable console output
+    * True colour output
     * User-friendly messages
+    * Unicode characters
 * Project creation wizard
 * Packaging support
     * Copy over dependencies